 As well as promoting desirable and positive character traits, the behaviour policy also firmly addresses all negative behaviours that compromise learning and safety or which adversely affect any member of our school community.
 This ranges from low level disruption to more serious behaviours.
-Negative behaviour can be a sign of unmet need, personal crisis, or many other factors.
-It may be deliberately chosen, or the result of a disability, or some other additional need.
-Our responses will seek to take account of the cause of underlying behaviour, where it can be identified.
-This will not result in excuses being made, but may inform the response that the school chooses to make in considering the behaviour.

 St. Edward's School will not accept defiance from students.
-We believe that all children are capable of good behaviour and expect the full support of parents and carers in ensuring that all children and young people conform to our behaviour expectations, and grow as considerate, respectful, hardworking individuals.
+We believe that all children are capable of good behaviour and expect the support of parents and carers in ensuring that all children and young people conform to our behaviour expectations, and grow as considerate, respectful, hardworking individuals.